 There are an estimated 10,000 Americans living in Ecuador.

-Ecuador was recently voted the best overall country for expats, and it’s easy to understand why – beautiful landscapes, good-quality free healthcare, and friendly people for a start.
+Ecuador has been voted the best overall country for expats, and it’s not too hard to understand why – the beautiful landscapes, security, good-quality free healthcare, and friendly locals for a start.
 As an American expatriate living in Ecuador though, what exactly do you need to know regarding filing US expat (and Ecuadorian) taxes?

 The good news is if you are paying income tax in Ecuador, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.